dortania/OpenCore-Legacy-Patcher/docs/UPDATE.md

 1. Make sure the OCLP app is up to date.
 2. After app has updated, rebuild OpenCore to the internal disk to update the bootloader.
    * You can also update root patches but this part is optional in this stage, as they will be wiped by the update.
-2. Download the macOS version you want and create an installer USB drive using OCLP as detailed in the original [Creating macOS Installers](http://localhost:8080/OpenCore-Legacy-Patcher/INSTALLER.html) then follow the [Booting OpenCore and macOS](https://dortania.github.io/OpenCore-Legacy-Patcher/BOOT.html) guide boot to into the installer on your USB drive.
+2. Download the macOS version you want and create an installer USB drive using OCLP as detailed in the original [Creating macOS Installers](https://dortania.github.io/OpenCore-Legacy-Patcher/INSTALLER.html) guide, then follow the [Booting OpenCore and macOS](https://dortania.github.io/OpenCore-Legacy-Patcher/BOOT.html) guide boot to into the installer on your USB drive.
 3. Start macOS installation and follow the process, do not use Disk Utility if you don't want to wipe your disk.
 4. After installation, reinstall [root patches](https://dortania.github.io/OpenCore-Legacy-Patcher/POST-INSTALL.html#applying-post-install-volume-patches).